sergiotapia/curltime/README.md

 # curltime

-curltime is an Elixir package allows you to easily get website response times.
+curltime is an Elixir package that allows you to easily get website response times.

 ## Installation